 Bow is a somewhat small town located in the state of New Hampshire.
 With a population of 8,229 people and two constituent neighborhoods, Bow is the 39th largest community in New Hampshire.

 Housing costs in Bow are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Hampshire.

-Bow is a decidedly white-collar town, with fully 85.35% of the workforce employed in white-collar jobs, well above the national average.
+Bow is a decidedly white-collar town, with fully 87.65% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bow is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Bow who work in management occupations (17.35%), sales jobs (13.20%), and office and administrative support (11.87%).
+There are especially a lot of people living in Bow who work in sales jobs (15.98%), management occupations (13.07%), and healthcare (12.72%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.86% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Bow telecommute to their jobs.
+Overall, about 9.61% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Bow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bow residents report their race to be White, followed by Asian.
-Important ancestries of people in Bow include English, French, German, and French Canadian.
+Important ancestries of people in Bow include Irish, English, French, German, and Italian.

 The most common language spoken in Bow is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.